-Joseph Joachim Professor of Violin
+Joseph Joachim Chair; Associate Professor of Violin

-Miahky has garnered acclaim for his performances as a recitalist and a chamber musician throughout North America and Europe.
-His most recent engagements include performances New York City's Symphony Space, Merkin Hall, and Bargemusic, Atlanta's ProMozart Society, the Princeton Chamber Music Society, the Southwest Virginia Festival of the Arts, Vancouver's Sonic Boom Festival, the American Academies in Rome and Berlin, the Netherlands' De Lakenhal, NPR's Performance Today, and for the Dalai Lama.
+Miahky has garnered acclaim for his performances as a recitalist and a chamber musician throughout North America, Europe and Asia in concert halls and music festivals.
+His most recent engagements include performances at New York City's Symphony Space, Merkin Hall and Bargemusic, Atlanta's ProMozart Society, the Princeton Chamber Music Society, the Southwest Virginia Festival of the Arts, Vancouver's Sonic Boom Festival, the American Academies in Rome and Berlin, the Netherlands' De Lakenhal, NPR's Performance Today, and a performance for the Dalai Lama.